tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 which side of the mesh surface is meant to be "inside" of the cell zone.

+For openfoam.com version, cell zone surfaces should enclose the whole cell zone volume, while openfoam.org version needs only the surfaces separating the cell zone from outside.

-You can enable Face Orientation Overlay in Blender to visualize face normal direction by color.
+Tip: You can enable Face Orientation Overlay in Blender to visualize face normal direction by color.
 Red color means that "inside direction" is towards you, and blue color means that the "outside direction" (the face normal direction) is towards you.